'Our village is on the verge of extinction'

 Activists say most of the mining has been carried out in ecologically sensitive areas, many of which are inhabited by tribal communities.

-"The transportation has spread noise, dust, destruction and death through the interiors of Goa, affecting health, agriculture and livelihoods," says Abhijeet Pradbhudesai, a Goa-based environmentalist.
+"The transportation has spread noise, dust, destruction and death through the interiors of Goa, affecting health, agriculture and livelihoods," says Abhijeet Prabhudesai, a Goa-based environmentalist.
 He added that the deposits from the mines were also polluting the underground water that "feeds springs and sustains all life in Goa".

 Since most wells and streams have dried up, locals say they began to depend on mining companies and the state for regular supply of water.
 They say it is not potable and that they have to use their own methods to filter it.